Key Takeaways:

 Is Mediation Confidential?

 As with most legal matters, there are, of course, exceptions, like cases of child abuse or potential criminal actions that may cause harm.
-Still, it’s a behind-closed-doors affair and it’s easy to see why celebrities often opt for this route rather than a traditional court divorce.
+Still, it’s a behind-closed-doors affair, and it’s easy to see why celebrities often opt for this route rather than a traditional court divorce.

 How Does It Differ From Arbitration?